Best coronation-themed afternoon teas in London

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best coronation-themed afternoon teas in London
+8 best coronation-themed afternoon teas in London to celebrate King Charles III

-Tuck into sandwiches, scones and sweet treats to celebrate King Charles III
+Tuck into sandwiches, scones and sweet treats at one of these top London afternoon teas this bank holiday weekend

 The King’s coronation is just around the corner, with the celebrations taking place on Saturday 6 May.
 The bank holiday weekend will start with the official ceremony at Westminster Abbey, during which King Charles III and Queen Consort Camilla are set to be crowned.